MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

   # make interactive widget
   net.widget()

-Loading new data into ``net`` clears out the old data, which allows ``net`` to be easily reused within the same notebook.
+Loading new data into ``net`` removes any old data, which allows the ``net`` object to be easily reused within the same notebook.

 **Filtering, Downsampling, and Normalizing**

 The ``net`` object can also be used to filter and normalize your data before visualizing (note that filtering and normalization are permanent and irreversible).
-The example below performs Z-score normalization on the columns, and filters to keep the top 200 rows based on their absolute value sum:
+The example below performs Z-score normalization on the columns, filters to keep the top 200 rows based on their absolute value sum, calculates clustering, and finally renders the widget:
 ::

   # Z-score normalize columns